evolutics/iftree/README.md

 By default, path patterns are relative to the environment variable `CARGO_MANIFEST_DIR`, which is the folder with your manifest (`Cargo.toml`).
 See the [`base_folder` configuration](#base_folder) to customize this.

-To avoid path issues when developing on different platforms, follow these
-recommendations:

-- Always use a slash `/` as a folder separator (even on Windows).
-- Never use backslashes `\` in filenames (even on Linux).

 This is a **required** option without default.